 Utah County Utah Posted over 1 year ago

 I have had an apache plume for 4 years.
 Every year it flowers, but never produces any seed.
 We live on the Chinle layer near Zion, so do have a good amount of clay in our soil.
 However, the plant itself seems healthy.
 Any idea why it won't go to seed?

-Washington County Utah Posted about 1 year ago
+Washington County Utah Posted over 1 year ago

 My Alaskan weeping cedar has slowly delevoped a yellow/brown middle branches and I noticed what look like tiny bugs on the leaves.
 We have had them planted 10-11 years ago.
 The two on the front yard are watered by spray sprinklers and the one on the back yard we use a drip system.
 The two on the front yard are unhealthy and the one with drip system is doing great.
 Could water be the problem?
 I also noticed that the lower branches are developing roots.
 Should I cut them out?

 Salt Lake County Utah Posted over 1 year ago

 Hi there, Why is it that for garden soil it's recommended on have no more than 5-8% organic matter, but then for raised beds the recommended recipe is to use 50% compost.
 I understand why you want to limit the amount of organic matter in garden soil (soil can have too much phosphorus, compost is high in salts, etc).
 But then when look at university publications on raised beds, I'm seeing recipes the recommend anywhere from 35-50% compost.
 How do crops in raised beds not suffer from the same negative effects of too much compost that crops planted in traditional garden beds do?
 Thanks so much.
 Bethany

 Utah County Utah Posted over 1 year ago